ahopkins/asynccli/README.rst

 A CLI framework based on asyncio.

 .. note:: This is still in **active** development.
 Things will change.
+For now, the basic framework is operational.
+If you are interested in helping out, or would like to see any particular features added, let me know.

 Usage
 -----